keb101/Image-Classification-Indian-Clothing/README.md

 ## 2. Data
 The model was trained on data from the Indo Fashion dataset on [Kaggle](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset).
 This dataset has 15 different labels:

 Women’s Kurtas.
-Sarees, Blouses, Leggings and Salwars, Men’s Kurtas, Dupattas, Nehru jackets, Lehenga
+Sarees, Blouses, Leggings and Salwars, Men’s Kurtas, Dupattas, Nehru jackets, Lehenga, Gowns, Petticoats, Dhoti Pants, Palazzos, Women’s Mojaris, Sherwanis, Men’s Mojaris

--Gowns

--Petticoats

--Dhoti Pants

--Palazzos

--Women’s Mojaris

--Sherwanis

--Men’s Mojaris

 New test images were scraped using Beautiful Soup from the following sites: